zhenkewu/CFRL/JOSS/paper.md

 # Data Example

-We provide a data example to demontrate how `CFRL` learns a counterfactually fair policy from real-world trajectory data with unknown underlying transition dynamics.
+We provide a data example to demonstrate how `CFRL` learns a counterfactually fair policy from real-world trajectory data with unknown underlying transition dynamics.
 We also show how `CFRL` evaluates the value and CF level of the learned policy.
 We note that this is only one of the many workflows that `CFRL` can perform.
 For example, `CFRL` can also generate synthetic trajectory data and use it to evaluate the value and CF level resulting from some custom data preprocessing methods.
 We refer interested readers to the ["Example Workflows"](https://cfrl-documentation.netlify.app/tutorials/example_workflows) section of the CFRL documentation for more workflow examples.

 #### Load Data

 In this demonstration, we use an offline trajectory generated from a `SyntheticEnvironment` following some pre-specified transition rules.
-Although it is actually synthesized, we treat it as if it is from some unknown environment for pedagogical convenience.
+Although the data is actually synthesized, we treat it as if it is from some unknown environment for pedagogical convenience.

 The trajectory contains 500 individuals (i.e. $N=500$) and 10 transitions (i.e. $T=10$).
 The sensitive attribute variable and the state variable are both univariate.
 The sensitive attribute is binary ($0$ or $1$).
 The actions are also binary ($0$ or $1$) and were sampled using a behavior policy that selects $0$ or $1$ randomly with equal probability.
 The trajectory is stored in a tabular format in a `.csv` file.
 We use `read_trajectory_from_csv()` to load the trajectory from the `.csv` format into the array format required by `CFRL`.
 ```python